It is a biological membrane that separates the interior of all cells from the external environment.

-This intussusception is caused by proteins on the outside of the cell membrane, which act as receptors and cluster in depressions that eventually promote the accumulation of more proteins and lipids on the cytosolic side of the membrane.
+This intussusception is caused by proteins outside the cell membrane, which act as receptors and cluster in depressions that eventually promote the accumulation of more proteins and lipids on the cytosolic side of the membrane.

-Exocytosis occurs in various cells to remove undigested residues of substances introduced by endocytosis, to secrete substances such as hormones and enzymes, and to transport a substance completely across a cell barrier.
+Exocytosis occurs in various cells to remove undigested residues of substances introduced by endocytosis, secrete substances such as hormones and enzymes, and transport a sense completely across a cell barrier.

-In the process of exocytosis, the undigested food vacuole containing debris or the secretory vesicle sprouted from the Golgi apparatus first moves through the cytoskeleton from inside the cell to the surface.
+In exocytosis, the undigested food vacuole containing debris or the secretory vesicle sprouted from the Golgi apparatus first moves through the cytoskeleton from inside the cell to the surface.

-A passageway forms in the fused membrane and the vesicles discharge their contents outside the cell.
+A passageway forms in the fused membrane, and the blisters discharge their contents outside the cell.

-Prokaryotes are divided into two different groups, Archaea and Bacteria, with bacteria that are further divided into gram-positive and gram-negative.
+Prokaryotes are divided into two different groups, Archaea and Bacteria, with bacteria, further divided into gram-positive and gram-negative.

-The outer membrane typically has a porous quality due to its presence of membrane proteins, such as gram-negative porins, which are pore-forming proteins.
+The outer membrane typically has a porous quality due to membrane proteins, such as gram-negative porins, which are pore-forming proteins.

-The inner plasma membrane is also generally symmetric while the outer membrane is asymmetric due to proteins such as those mentioned above.
+The inner plasma membrane is generally symmetric, while the outer membrane is asymmetric due to the aforementioned proteins.

-Also, for prokaryotic membranes, there are several things that can affect fluidity.
-One of the main factors that can affect flowability is the fatty acid composition.
+Also, for prokaryotic membranes, several things can affect fluidity.
+One of the main factors affecting flowability is the fatty acid composition.

-For example, when Staphylococcus aureus bacteria were cultured at 37 ◦C for 24 h, the membrane exhibited a more fluid state rather than a gel-like state.
-This supports the concept that at higher temperatures the membrane is more fluid than at colder temperatures.
+For example, when Staphylococcus aureus bacteria were cultured at 37 ◦C for 24 h, the membrane exhibited a more fluid rather than a gel-like state.
+This supports the concept that the membrane is more fluid at higher temperatures than at colder temperatures.

 When the membrane becomes more fluid and needs to stabilize more, it will produce longer fatty acid chains or saturated fatty acid chains to help stabilize the membrane.

-Bacteria are also surrounded by a cell wall made up of peptidoglycan (amino acids and sugars).
+Bacteria are also surrounded by a cell wall of peptidoglycan (amino acids and sugars).

 Some eukaryotic cells also have cell walls, but none are made of peptidoglycan.

-The outer membrane of gram negative bacteria is rich in lipopolysaccharides, which are combined regions of lipids or oligosaccharides and carbohydrates that stimulate the natural immunity of the cell.
+The outer membrane of gram harmful bacteria is rich in lipopolysaccharides, which are combined regions of lipids or oligosaccharides and carbohydrates that stimulate the natural immunity of the cell.

-The outer membrane can blister in periplasmic protrusions under stress conditions or according to virulence requirements while encountering a host target cell, and therefore such blebs can function as virulence organelles.
+The outer membrane can blister in periplasmic protrusions under stress conditions or according to virulence requirements while encountering a host target cell.
+Therefore such blebs can function as virulence organelles.

-Bacterial cells provide numerous examples of the various ways in which prokaryotic cell membranes adapt with structures that adapt to the organism’s niche.
+Bacterial cells provide numerous examples of how prokaryotic cell membranes adapt with structures that adapt to the organism’s niche.

-For example, proteins on the surface of certain bacterial cells aid in their gliding movement.
+For example, proteins on the surface of specific bacterial cells aid in their gliding movement.